 New and Future Students

-As a “new student”, Mt.
-San Antonio College Disabled Student Programs & Services (DSP&S) welcomes you!
+As a “new student,” Mt.
+San Antonio College's Accessibility Resource Centers for Students (ACCESS) welcomes you!
 This section describes the various steps and appointments necessary to enroll at Mt.
-SAC and to begin receiving DSP&S services.
+SAC and to begin receiving ACCESS services.

 Complete an Application for Admission to Mt.
 San Antonio College online at www.cccapply.org